lab1092/blender-manual_ja/manual/textures/mapping/uv/layout_editing.rst

 Transformations can be locked to an axis by pressing :kbd:`X` or :kbd:`Y` after one of the transform tools.
-Also, holding the :kbd:`mmb` will constrain movement to the X or Y axis.
+Also, holding the :kbd:`MMB` will constrain movement to the X or Y axis.

 Pivot Points
 ============

 The UV editor has a 2D cursor.
-Its position can be changed by :kbd:`lmb` clicking in the UV editor.
+Its position can be changed by :kbd:`LMB` clicking in the UV editor.
 You can also manually adjust its position in the Properties Panel.
 The range by default is from 0 to 256 starting from the lower left corner.
-By enabling :guilabel:`Normalized` under :guilabel:`Coordinates`,
-the range changes from 0 to 1.
+By enabling *Normalized* under *Coordinates*, the range changes from 0 to 1.

-The 2D Cursor can be snapped to nearest pixels or to selected elements, by selecting :guilabel:`UVs Menu` under :guilabel:`Snap`.
+The 2D Cursor can be snapped to nearest pixels or to selected elements, by selecting *UVs Menu* under *Snap*.

 The Pivot Point can be changed to: